kraayva/FENCAST/README.md

 FENCAST investigates the capability of MLWP's output to be used to predict energy generation values.
 This initial version implements a complete pipeline to:
 1. Process gridded, multi-level ERA5 weather data (temperature, wind, etc.).
-2. Train different machine learning architectures to predict solar capacity factors from the Copernicus Climate Change Service (C3S).
+2. Train machine learning architectures on ERA5 weather data to predict solar capacity factors from the Copernicus Climate Change Service (C3S).
 3. Systematically tune the model's hyperparameters using Optuna.
 4. Evaluate the final model against a persistence baseline and analyze feature importance.